-Chief Executive - Susie Hargreaves
+Chief Executive - Susie Hargreaves OBE

-Director of Global Operations - Fred Langford
+Deputy CEO - Fred Langford

 Since 2004, Fred has led various technical discussions for the IWF with Members, governments and law enforcement about subjects including the IWF URL list, self-certification process, splash page implementation and advised on encryption and anonymous technologies.

-Prior to joining the IWF, Fred has worked for the Ministry of Defence, Tier 1 ISPs and other organisations in a technical and consultancy capacity.
+Prior to joining the IWF, Fred worked for the Ministry of Defence, Tier 1 ISPs and other organisations in a technical and consultancy capacity.
 His technical knowledge is primarily in networks and infrastructure architecture.
 He has worked on projects for the Home Office, Ministry of Justice and the Crown Prosecution Service including consultations on Pan-European definitions of Child Sexual Abuse Material and UK consultations on Extreme Adult Material.
 Fred is CISSP accredited.

-Director of External Relations - Emma Lowther
+Director of External Relations - Emma Hardy

 Emma joined the IWF in April 2011.
 She is responsible for the media relations, public affairs and marketing of the IWF as well as engaging with communications teams in member companies and stakeholder organisations.